The Marine Iguana

 Dinosaurs on the Shore

 They are much photographed on rocky shorelines sharing the space with sea lions, crabs, penguins and pelicans.
-Seeing them either on shore or, if lucky, in the water when on scuba, you are sure to include marine iguanas as a highlight of your Galapagos diving holiday.
+Seeing them either on shore or, if lucky, in the water when on scuba, you are sure to include these iguanas as a highlight of your Galapagos diving holiday.

 They can grow to more than 1.5m in length and weight up to 13 kg.
 Marine iguanas are famed for their dining habits, which can include swimming down into the shallows and munching algae off the submerged rocks.